-Gestalt theory is a hypothesis that people tend to organize visual elements into groups or unified wholes when certain principles are applied.
+Gestalt theory is a hypothesis which states that people tend to organize visual elements into groups or unified wholes when certain principles are applied.
 According to it, the whole is different from the sum of its part.

 a.
 Objects are perceived in the simplest form.

 b.
-Human naturally follows lines or curves.
+Humans naturally follow lines or curves.

 c.
 The mind will attempt to fill in detail that isn’t there.

-There are Several principles under Gestalt hypothesis:
+There are several principles under Gestalt Hypothesis: